Medusas71/Sailing-In-Space/TESTING.md

 13. As a band member of Sailing In Space, I would like to receive a record deal:
     * This can potentially be achieved by promoting their music on "The Music" page and their gigs on "The Band" page.
-    * Also, it is noted on "The Band" page that the band is looking for a record deal.
+    * Also, it is noted on the "Gigs" page that the band is looking for a record deal.
     <p>&nbsp;</p>

 ### Record Company Goals